-I wanted to share here some of the pictures and aspects that captivated me from the colourful Notting Hill carnival 2015, which took place last weekend in case you didn’t attend or just want to remember.
+I wanted to share here some of the pictures and aspects that captivated me from the colourful Notting Hill carnival 2015, which took place last weekend in case you didn’t attend or just want to remember it.
 The pictures are from the main carnival day on Monday.

 It was definitely worth seeing the outfits and dancing with the bands, despite being as rainy as last year.
 But, I managed to catch a dry patch the few hours I was there to watch the 60 colourful bands parading in the grand finale.